 - Look at the relevant Directory of Schools in Suffolk.
-There are two Directories, one for primary (including infant, junior and middle) schools and one for secondary (including high and upper) schools.
+There are two Directories, one for primary (including infant and junior) schools and one for secondary (including high, middle and upper) schools.
+Please note: the closing date for applications to the normal year of entry to a middle school has changed from previous years and is Sunday 31 October 2021.
 Each Directory includes: - Contact details for each school. - The number of places in the year group which is known as the Published Admission Number (PAN), and information relating to last year's on time applications. - The admissions policy which includes the oversubscription criteria used to rank applications.